 On or after January 1, 2015, agreements calling for the disclosure of “personal information” to nonaffiliated third parties shall require the third party contracting with the District to follow information breach and security standards at least as stringent as those applicable to the District.

+Contracts with such third parties shall specify how costs of data breach investigations and notices are to be apportioned.

 POWERS AND DUTIES OF THE BOARD OF EDUCATION $01.61 AP.11